fosslife/awesome-ricing/readme.md

 - [Upterm](https://github.com/railsware/upterm) - A terminal emulator for the 21st century. (typescript)
 - [Wezterm](https://github.com/wez/wezterm) - A GPU-accelerated cross-platform terminal emulator and multiplexer.
 (Rust)
 - [xtermSharp](https://github.com/migueldeicaza/XtermSharp) - XTerm emulator as a .NET library .
 (C#)
+- [xterm.dart](https://github.com/TerminalStudio/xterm.dart) -  xterm.dart is a fast and fully-featured terminal emulator for Flutter, with support for mobile and desktop platforms. (dart)

 ##### Linux